fog/fog/lib/fog/rackspace/docs/block_storage.md

     availability_zone="nova"
   >

-The `size` parameter is in gigabytes and it must be a minimum of 100 GB.
-The `size` parameter is the only required parameter.
+The `:size` parameter is the only required parameter and is in gigabytes.
+Volumes must be a minimum of a 100 GB.

 ### Additional Parameters